VirendraMekhle/flask_app/README.md

           email VARCHAR(255),
           role VARCHAR(255));

-   3. A. INSERT INTO users (name, email, role) VALUES ('Virendra Kumar', 'vmekhle@gmail.com', 'Admin');
+   3. A. INSERT INTO users (NAME, email, ROLE) VALUES ('Virendra Kumar', 'vmekhle@gmail.com', 'Admin'), ('Gagan Sahu', 'gsahu@gmail.com', 'User'), ('Mohit Sahu', 'mohitsahu@gmail.com', 'Manager');
-           INSERT INTO users (name, email, role) VALUES ('Mohit Sahu', 'msahu@gmaile.com', 'User');

-        B. Retrieve all users from the "users" table.
+        B. Retrieve all users from the "users" table:
-           Select * From users;
+           - Select * From users;

-        C. Retrieve a specific user by their ID.
+        C. Retrieve a specific user by their ID:
-           Select name , email , role  OR [Select *]
+           - Select name , email , role  OR [Select *]
              from users
              where id = 1;

 ##Task 3: Git Workflow
         1. Clone the repository